 Reference HC Module Provisions / Terms Requirements Complied With?
-(Yes/No) Explanations HC-6.5.51 R Senior management must ensure that all internal audit findings and recommendations are resolved within six months for high risk/critical issues and 12 months for any other issues from the issue date of the subject internal audit report.
-No Some internal audit findings were not resolved within prescribed time limits.
-HC-6.6.14 R Further to HC-1.8.1, all Bahraini Islamic bank licensees must establish a board risk committee composed of at least three independent directors.
+(Yes/No) Explanations HC-6.6 Risk Management HC-6.6.14 R Further to HC-1.8.1, all Bahraini Islamic bank licensees must establish a board risk committee composed of at least three independent directors.
 Such board risk committee must be responsible for supporting the board in its oversight and decisions related to the bank's risk management framework.
-No The Risk Management Department reports to the Board Audit and Corporate Governance Committee ("ACGC"), that has all the Board Risk Committee ("BRC") duties.
-IIB had the CBB approval to temporarily defer the requirement to establish a BRC until 31 May 2019.
-HC-6.6.15 R The risk committee must meet the following requirements: (b) include a majority of members who are independent of day to day risk taking activities; (c) include members who have experience in risk management issues and practices; (d) develop a committee charter which among other matters include its role in the discussions of risk strategies, both at an aggregated basis and by type of risk and make recommendations to the board thereon, and on the risk appetite and risk limits; No The Risk Management Department reports to the Board Audit and Corporate Governance Committee ("ACGC"), that has all the Board Risk Committee ("BRC") duties.
-IIB had the CBB approval to temporarily defer the requirement to establish a BRC until 31 May 2019.
-Appendix A Appendix A - Audit Committee The committee shall meet at least four times a year.
-Its meetings may be scheduled in conjunction with regularly-scheduled meetings of the entire Board.
-No The Committee was reestablished in November 2018.
-Appendix A Appendix A - Audit Committee The committee must meet with the external auditor at least twice per year, and at least once per year in the absence of any members of executive management.
-No The Committee was reestablished in November 2018.
+No The Risk Management Department reports to the Board Audit & Corporate Governance Committee ("BACGC"), that has all the Board Risk Committee ("BRC") duties.
+IIB was granted CBB approval to defer the requirement to establish a BRC until 31 May 2020.
+HC-6.6.15 R The risk committee must meet the following requirements: HC-6.6.15 R (b) include a majority of members who are independent of day to day risk taking activities; No As above.
+This shall be considered at the time of establishment of a BRC.
+HC-6.6.15 R (c) include members who have experience in risk management issues and practices; No As above.
+This shall be considered at the time of establishment of a BRC.
+HC-6.6.15 R (d) develop a committee charter which among other matters include its role in the discussions of risk strategies, both at an aggregated basis and by type of risk and make recommendations to the board thereon, and on the risk appetite and risk limits; No As above.
+This shall be considered at the time of establishment of a BRC.
+HC-7 COMMUNICATION BETWEEN BOARD AND SHAREHOLDERS HC-7.1.1 Р PRINCIPLE 7 - THE ISLAMIC BANK LICENSEE MUST COMMUNICATE WITH SHAREHOLDERS, ENCOURAGE THEIR PARTICIPATION, AND RESPECT THEIR RIGHTS.
+HC-7.2 Conduct of Shareholders' Meetings HC-7.2.2 G The Bahraini Islamic bank licensee should require all directors to attend and be available to answer questions from shareholders at any shareholder meeting and, in particular, ensure that the chairs of the audit, remuneration and nominating committees are ready to answer appropriate questions regarding matters within their committee's responsibility (it being understood that confidential and proprietary business information may be kept confidential).
+No Board Members were available for and attended the Bank's Annual General Assembly Meeting, however, were unavailable for the re-scheduled Extraordinary General Assembly, and given that no shareholders were going to be present and no questions/objections were posed, it was agreed that the CEO would chair the meeting, as is allowed by the Bahrain Commercial Companies Law.